Release Date: December 18, 2018 (North America)

 The characters that left an impression on me were Akechi, Jack and Watson.
 Akechi’s route was cute and tackled a few topics on cultural differences between the East and the West, it was an enjoyable read.
 Jack’s route tugged my heartstrings and made me cry (he wins ‘best boi’ in my book).
 Watson’s route was boring but he was such a delightful character, it’s hard to ignore his charm ha! (*’▽’*) The mystery cases in the common route were mere “child’s play” but the main target audience for this game are young teens so that’s to be expected.

 Do I Recommend this Game?
 YES but only if it’s on SALE.

 If you’re a completionist, finishing the game can become a tedious task, so pick this one up at your own risk.
 Maybe if London Detective Mysteria wasn’t too overhyped, I would not have been seriously disappointed after finishing it.

 Still, I wouldn’t say it’s a bad game altogether.
-The game’s art was astonishing and remains it’s best winning point, and there’s a selection of characters you will surely love.
+The game’s art was astonishing and remains it’s winning point, and there’s a selection of characters you will surely love.
 The story, however, is very mediocre and monotonous where one full gameplay is definitely enough to perhaps satisfy your thirst for new otoges in the dying VITA console.